Shangshanderener/cse15l-lab-reports/Lab1/lab-reports-1.md

 ![Image](png/lsdir.png)

 I was at directory lecture1 when the command was run.
-It outputs the list of files in the input argument "messages" because the messages directory is not empty.
-No error showen.
+It lists the contents of the specified directory.
+In this case, the output is the all of the contents in the messages directory.
+No error.

 **An example of using the command with a path to a file as an argument.**